Decoupling of the many-body effects from the electron mass in GaAs by means of reduced dimensionality: V. Measuring

+Fig.\ \ref{1D_2D_map}a shows a tunnelling differential map ${\rm d}G/{\rm d}V_{\rm DC}$ \textit{vs} $B$ and $V_{\rm DC}$ for a device where the wire-gate voltage $V_{\rm WG}$ is set so that only one 1D subband is occupied in the wires.
+The curves drawn here were, similarly to before, obtained assuming single-electron tunnelling processes between the wells, and mark the positions of resonant peaks arising from the maximal overlap of the offset spectral functions.
+Black dashed lines mark the location of 2D-2D resonant-tunnelling processes already separately mapped and analysed in Sec.\,III, and which have now been subtracted from the data.

-From the zero-bias field intersections of the charge (magenta) and spin (green) parabolae at $B^-$ and $B^+$ in Fig.\ \ref{fig2} (corresponding to $k=\pm k_\textrm{F}$), we extract $k_\textrm{F}=ed(B^+-B^-)/2\hbar$.
-This can be converted to the free-electron density $n_\textrm{1D}$ and the interaction parameter $r_\textrm{s}$, which are given by $n_\textrm{1D}=4/\lambda_\textrm{F}$, and $r_{\rm s}=1/(2a_\textrm{B}'n_\textrm{1D})$, respectively; for an equivalent analysis in 2D and 3D geometries see \cite{SM}.
-Here, $a_\textrm{B}'$ is the Bohr radius of the conduction electrons in GaAs (\textit{i.e.}, with $m_0=0.067m_\textrm{e}$ and $\epsilon\approx12$).
+From the zero-bias field intersections of the charge (magenta) and spin (green) parabolae at $B^-$ and $B^+$ (corresponding to $k=\pm k_\textrm{F}$), we extract $k_\textrm{F}=ed(B^+-B^-)/2\hbar$.
+This can be converted to the free-electron density $n_\textrm{1D}$ and the interaction parameter $r_\textrm{s}$, which are given by $n_\textrm{1D}=4/\lambda_\textrm{F}$, and $r_{\rm s}=1/(2a_\textrm{B}'n_\textrm{1D})$, respectively; for an equivalent analysis in 2D and 3D geometries see Appendix B. Here, $a_\textrm{B}'$ is the Bohr radius of the conduction electrons in GaAs (\textit{i.e.}, with $m_0=0.067m_\textrm{e}$ and $\epsilon\approx12$).
 Fitting of the whole 1D dispersion in the data reveals its modification by strong e-e interactions, including the emergence of separate collective spin and charge modes.
 As can be seen from the data, however, the spin parabola below the $B$-axis does not extend smoothly towards higher energies.
 Instead, the dispersion at positive bias extends down towards the charge line, which we interpret as indicative of the presence of two, not one, Fermi seas, for charge and for spin degrees of freedom, respectively (see our previous work \cite{vianez_observing_2021} for details).
-Nevertheless, both dispersion modes are essentially parabolic, meaning that they can be associated with an effective mass, $m_{\rm s}$ and $m_{\rm c}$ respectively, as is predicted by the 1D Fermi-Hubbard model described above.
+Nevertheless, both dispersion modes are essentially parabolic, meaning that they can be associated with an effective mass, $m_{\rm s}$ and $m_{\rm c}$ respectively, as is predicted by the 1D Fermi-Hubbard model and shown numerically in Fig.\ \ref{theory}.